Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 Takeaway: Typically, the lower the value of the security being offered by buyers, the higher the risk the sellers are shouldering and the higher the price they can reasonably demand.

-Debt Free Cash Free Deals: I explained DFCF to the vendors and the implications of a share sale vs asset sale (and there are various tax and other implications for choosing one over the other).
+I explained DFCF to the vendors and the implications of a share sale vs asset sale (and there are various tax and other implications for choosing one over the other).
 We discussed what they'd prefer - it was a share sale - and how much of a "concession" a buyer would need to make if the buyer wanted my clients to agree to an asset sale instead.

-Value extraction prior to sale: My clients wanted to know if they'd be able to extract all the surplus cash before selling the business.
+My clients wanted to know if they'd be able to extract all the surplus cash before selling the business.
 And whether they could reduce some of the debtors ie. call in those debts and withdraw that cash as well.

 This is a tricky matter.
 While all the cash is not required in the business, in these situations the fact remains that you'll have given prospective buyers copies of your last accounts.
 And those accounts would have included this cash balance.
-Buyers would see that as a legitimate asset of the business and not money that belongs to you the owners.
+Buyers would see that as a legitimate asset of the business and not money that belongs to you, the owners.
 Besides, a certain amount of cash, or "working capital" does always need to be retained to cover day to day expenses.

 If the vendors do want to withdraw this case there are various implications.
 For one, there's the tax!
 I advised that they'd probably have to withdrawn the cash as dividends.
 But dividends attract dividend tax and, given the high cash balance here, they would be paying dividend tax at the highest marginal rates.